wevisdemo/design-systems/docs/src/pages/index.md

 layout: ../layouts/MainLayout.astro
 ---

-**WARNING!: The project is under the early development stage.**

-This project aim to help any developer kick start a new WeVis project with ease using design systems which is a concensus between developers and designers.
+This project aim to help any developer kick start a new WeVis project with ease.
+The design systems are co-develop with the designers, making consistancy between the library and Figma design.